Astro

 component display correctly.

-Create a new Vue component, e.g. Welcome.vue
+Create a new Vue component file, for example, Welcome.vue

 <template>